Collaborating for better health and wellness

 CMU is working with MDHHS and state/regional partners to:

 - Create a comprehensive suicide prevention plan for the Great Lakes Bay Region (GLBR) that will align multi-sector partners’ efforts, resources and suicide prevention strategies focused the region’s most vulnerable populations which includes men 25+.

 - Provide technical assistance, training, and facilitate the creation of a state Suicide Prevention Telehealth Training Network and Toolkit to support the deployment and replication of telehealth strategies to support the State’s Comprehensive Suicide Prevention Plan.

 Regional partners in the PRiSMM project include the Michigan Health Improvement Alliance (MiHIA) and the Barb Smith Suicide Resource Response Network (SRRN).
 Please contact our Center if you or your organization would like to engage in the PRiSMM project.

-Reshapes the conversation about suicide prevention and broader men’s mental health using stories of hope, resilience and recovery, coupled with humor, to cut through stigma and tackle issues like depression, divorce and even suicidal thoughts head on.
-Provides men approaching crisis, and the people who care about them, a place to go and learn more about men’s mental health, examine their own and consider a wide array of actions that can put them on the path to treatment and recovery.
+Man Therapy Michigan reshapes the conversation about suicide prevention and broader men’s mental health using stories of hope, resilience and recovery, coupled with humor, to cut through stigma and tackle issues like depression, divorce and even suicidal thoughts head on.
+Man Therapy Michigan provides men approaching crisis, and the people who care about them, a place to go and learn more about men’s mental health, examine their own mental health, and consider a wide array of actions that can put them on the path to treatment and recovery.

-ASIST - Two-day training to learn how to prevent suicide by recognizing signs, providing a skilled intervention, and developing a safety plan to keep someone alive.
+- ASIST - Two-day training to learn how to prevent suicide by recognizing signs, providing a skilled intervention, and developing a safety plan to keep someone